Jess Breach: Club career

 Breach joined Aylesford Bulls Ladies in 2016, where she won a league and cup double before the club merged into Harlequins Women.
 She won the 2020–21 Premier 15s with Harlequins but missed the final due to an ankle injury.
 She joined Saracens in 2022.
 She extended her contract with Saracens in October 2025.

 Early and personal life

 Breach grew up in Chichester, West Sussex.
 She started playing rugby at age six at Chichester RFC, she then joined Pulborough RFC at age 14 and was national champion in her last year at the club.
 She won the European Sevens with England U18s in 2014 and 2015 and captained the talent development group side against Canada.
 She attended Downview, Lavant House, and Bishop Luffa schools.

 At school, alongside rugby, Breach was also a keen athlete and competed in sprint hurdling at the English Schools Athletics Championships.
 She also played netball and hockey, and was a county-level gymnast.

 She was invited to England camps at the age of 16 and secured a spot in the England U18 training squad.

 In 2019, she enrolled at St Mary's University to study Sports Communication and Marketing.
+In 2026, she was awarded an Honorary Doctorate in Sport by the university in recognition of her outstanding contribution to English rugby.

 She is in a relationship with Harlequins player Archie White.